MicrosoftDocs/cpp-docs/docs/porting/introduction-to-visual-cpp-for-unix-users.md

 ## Debugging Your Code

-If you use the command line and run your applications on your development workstation, you will see that a dialog box to run the [!INCLUDE[vsprvs](../assembler/masm/includes/vsprvs_md.md)] debugger is displayed when your code encounters a memory access violation, unhandled exception, or other unrecoverable errors.
+If you use the command line and run your applications on your development workstation, you will see that a dialog box to run the Visual Studio debugger is displayed when your code encounters a memory access violation, unhandled exception, or other unrecoverable errors.
 If you click **OK**, then the Visual Studio development environment is started, and the debugger will open to the point of failure.
 It is possible to debug your applications this way, and, in this case, your source code would only be available if you compiled with the [/Z7, /Zi, /ZI (Debug Information Format)](../build/reference/z7-zi-zi-debug-information-format.md) switch.
 For more information, see [Debugging Native Code](/visualstudio/debugger/debugging-native-code) and [Using the Visual Studio IDE for C++ Desktop Development](../ide/using-the-visual-studio-ide-for-cpp-desktop-development.md).

 ## Using the Development Environment